yoctoproject/poky/documentation/ref-manual/variables.rst

       ":ref:`dev-manual/common-tasks:speeding up a build`"
       section in the Yocto Project Development Tasks Manual.

+      On the other hand, if your goal is to limit the amount of system resources consumed by BitBake tasks, setting :term:`BB_NUMBER_THREADS` to a number lower than the number of CPU threads in your machine won't be sufficient.
+That's because each package will still be built and installed through a number of parallel jobs specified by the :term:`PARALLEL_MAKE` variable, which is by default the number of CPU threads in your system, and is not impacted by the :term:`BB_NUMBER_THREADS` value.

+      So, if you set :term:`BB_NUMBER_THREADS` to "1" but don't set :term:`PARALLEL_MAKE`, most of your system resources will be consumed anyway.

+      Therefore, if you intend to reduce the load of your build system by setting :term:`BB_NUMBER_THREADS` to a relatively low value compared to the number of CPU threads on your system, you should also set :term:`PARALLEL_MAKE` to a similarly low value.

+      An alternative to using :term:`BB_NUMBER_THREADS` to keep the usage of build system resources under control is to use the smarter :term:`BB_PRESSURE_MAX_CPU`, :term:`BB_PRESSURE_MAX_IO` or
+      :term:`BB_PRESSURE_MAX_MEMORY` controls.
+They will prevent BitBake
+      from starting new tasks as long as thresholds are exceeded.
+Anyway, as with :term:`BB_NUMBER_THREADS`, such controls won't prevent the tasks already being run from using all CPU threads on the system if :term:`PARALLEL_MAKE` is not set to a low value.

    :term:`BB_SERVER_TIMEOUT`
       Specifies the time (in seconds) after which to unload the BitBake server due to inactivity.
 Set :term:`BB_SERVER_TIMEOUT` to determine how